fijimunkii/advertunes/readme.md

 As an authorized user (musician)

 * I want to add my music to the site, so that advertisers might use it
-* I want to see how many times my tracks have been played

 As an authorized user (advertiser)